John B. Boatwright

-John Baker Boatwright (November 27, 1881 – March 28, 1965) was Virginia lawyer and member of the Virginia House of Delegates representing Buckingham, Appomattox and Cumberland Counties for 38 years beginning in 1922.
+John Baker Boatwright (November 27, 1881 – March 28, 1965) was a Virginia lawyer and member of the Virginia House of Delegates representing Buckingham, Appomattox and Cumberland Counties for 38 years beginning in 1922.
 A member of the Byrd Organization, Boatwright became a leader of its Massive Resistance to racial integration.

 Early and family life

 John Baker Boatwright was born in Marion, Virginia, in 1881 to Baptist minister (and former Confederate chaplain) Reuben Baker Boatwright (1831-1913) and his wife Maria Elizabeth Woodruff of Cumberland County, Virginia.
 The family moved to Buckingham in 1894.
 His elder brother Frederic W. Boatwright eventually became president of the Richmond College where he served 51 years and for whom the main library is named.
 The Reuben Boatwright family also included at least three daughters.
 He graduated from the University of Richmond School of Law in 1908.

 John Boatwright married Grace Nalle Jones, daughter of Germain Briand Jones, in 1912, and the couple had two sons and three daughters, John B. Jr., Frederick L., Louise, Carolyn and Nancy.
 His wife predeceased him in 1965.
 His son John Jr. was a lawyer and secretary of the Gray Commission and later for the Virginia legislature helping it adopt uniform state laws.